isaccanedo/ignite/README.md

 ## Ignite Native Persistence

-Even though Apache Ignite is broadly used as a caching layer on top of external databases, it comes with its native persistence - a distributed, ACID, and SQL-compliant disk-based store.
+Embora o Apache Ignite seja amplamente usado como uma camada de cache sobre bancos de dados externos, ele vem com sua persistência nativa - um armazenamento baseado em disco distribuído, compatível com ACID e SQL.
 The native persistence integrates into the Ignite multi-tier storage as a disk tier that can be turned on to let Ignite store more data on disk than it can cache in memory and to enable fast cluster restarts.

 [Read More](https://ignite.apache.org/arch/persistence.html)